-- A. Incentive compensation is a compensation supplement that belongs to the eligible individual.
-Under no circumstances shall incentive compensation become part of the base pay of an eligible position. - B. Successor employees shall not be entitled to their predecessors' incentive compensation.
+- A. Incentive compensation is a compensation supplement that belongs to the eligible individual. - B. Successor employees shall not be entitled to their predecessors' incentive compensation.
 A successor employee shall only be entitled to incentive compensation to the extent that the employee has one or more approved certifications and licenses relevant to the eligible position occupied by the successor employee. - C. The County Administrator shall ensure that an appropriate notation is included in each eligible individual's personnel file reflecting the amount and basis of the incentive compensation paid to the eligible individual.
 Copies of any and all approved certifications and licenses supporting the incentive compensation shall also be placed in each eligible individual's personnel file after appropriate redaction (if necessary).